AuthorizeNet/sdk-php/README.md

 * TLS 1.2 capable versions of libcurl and OpenSSL (or its equivalent)

 ### Migrating from older versions
 Since August 2018, the Authorize.Net API has been reorganized to be more merchant focused.
-Authorize.Net AIM, ARB, CIM, Transaction Reporting, and SIM classes have been deprecated in favor of net\authorize\api.
-To see the full list of mapping of new features corresponding to the deprecated features, see [MIGRATING.md](MIGRATING.md).
+AuthorizeNetAIM, AuthorizeNetARB, AuthorizeNetCIM, Reporting and AuthorizeNetSIM classes have all been deprecated in favor of `net\authorize\api` .
+To see the full list of mapping of new features corresponding to the deprecated features, you can see [MIGRATING.md](MIGRATING.md).

 ### Contribution
- - If you need information or clarification about Authorize.Net features, create an issue with your question.
-You can also search the [Authorize.Net developer community](https://community.developer.authorize.net/)for discussions related to your question.
+ - If you need information or clarification about any Authorize.Net features, please create an issue for it.
+Also you can search in the [Authorize.Net developer community](https://community.developer.authorize.net/).
- - Before creating pull requests, read [the contributors guide](CONTRIBUTING.md)
+ - Before creating pull requests, please read [CONTRIBUTING.md](CONTRIBUTING.md)

 ### TLS 1.2
 The Authorize.Net APIs only support connections using the TLS 1.2 security protocol.
-Make sure to upgrade all required components to support TLS 1.2.
-Keep these components up to date to mitigate the risk of new security flaws.
+This SDK communicates with the Authorize.Net API using `libcurl` and `OpenSSL` (or equivalent crypto library).
+It's important to make sure you have new enough versions of these components to support TLS 1.2.
+Additionally, it's very important to keep these components up to date going forward to mitigate the risk of any security flaws that may be discovered in these libraries.

 To test whether your current installation is capable of communicating to our servers using TLS 1.2, run the following PHP code and examine the output for the TLS version:
 ```php